 Hagopian says she usually sees women who come in because a condom has come off during intercourse and the patient can’t remove it.
 But she’s also seen small children who have put toys in their vagina or women who have inserted garlic cloves to try and fight off an infection.

 “I’ve also seen patients who have multiple tampons in their vaginas,” she says.
 “Sometimes, they forget to take them out and add more in.”

 What’s OK to put in your vagina — and what isn’t?

 She advises you should never, ever put anything in your vagina that isn’t supposed to be there, such as fruits, vegetables and sharp or fragile objects.

 Fingers, penises, sex toys, tampons or “medications that are given intravaginally,” Hagopian says are okay to go in there.

 But Hagopian cautions that you should never try to remove a big broken object on your own because it could break and make the situation worse — let the experts handle it.

 You should also know vaginal foreign bodies should never stay inside you longer than they have to, as they can cause infection, irritation and vaginal odor.

-Most important, Wilder and Hagopian want you to remember that if something does happen to get stuck and you can't remove it on your own, these doctors have seen it all.
+Most important, Wilder and Hagopian want you to remember that if something does happen to get stuck and you can’t remove it on your own, these doctors have seen it all and your doctor’s office is a no-shame zone!
 There is no need to delay a visit because you are embarrassed.
-Your health is much more important.
-Medical professionals will not judge you or ask too many questions, but they will be able to remove it and give you any additional care you need without judgment.
+Your health is much more important than your pride (not that the latter should be bruised by getting help!) — and medical professionals will not judge you or ask too many questions, but they will be able to remove it and give you any additional care you need without judgment.